Štrpci massacre: Trials

 Of the approximately 30 suspects, the first individual convicted for his role in the crime was Nebojša Ranisavljević from Despotovac.
 He was arrested in October 1996.
 The Higher Court in Bijelo Polje sentenced him to 15 years in prison on 9 September 2002.
 The verdict was confirmed by the Supreme Court of Montenegro in April 2004.
 Ranisavljević was released from prison in 2011 after serving nine years of his sentence.
 The Commander of the Republika Srpska army's (VRS) Višegrad brigade, Luka Dragićević, admitted at Ranisavljević's trial that the "Avengers" unit was part of the VRS.
 After the war Dragićević was transferred to a position in the Yugoslav army.

 Amnesty International expressed concern that Ranisavljević had been made a scapegoat and that the trial was a token affair.
 It was alleged that Ranisavljević had been tortured in detention to force him to make incriminating statements.

 Senior officials in the Serbian and Federal Republic of Yugoslavia (FRY) governments were alerted to the plan to abduct citizens of the FRY but no action was taken to prevent the crime.
 Police and judicial officials are alleged to have obstructed court proceedings against Milan Lukić.

 In October 2022, seven former soldiers of the VRS Second Podrinje Brigade were found guilty of the massacre, in first instance, by the Court of Bosnia and Herzegovina after a high-profile seven-year trial.
 Obrad and Novak Poluga, Petko Indjic, Radojica Ristic, Dragan Sekaric, Oliver Krsmanovic and Miodrag Mitrasinovic were condemned to 13 years each as co-perpetrators of the massacre.
 Mico Jovicic, admitted his guilt and was sentenced to 5 years after a plea bargain with the prosecution.
-Vuk Ratkovic, died before the sentence.
+Vuk Ratkovic, died before the sentence, in March 2021.
 Their commander, Boban Indjic, was sentenced to 15 years by the same court on 19 January 2023.
 The commander of the VRS Second Podrinje Brigade from Visegrad, Luka Dragicevic, was acquitted of ordering the abduction and killing.

 The leader of the White Eagles Milan Lukic (already jailed for life by the ICTY) was also indicted in Bosnia Herzegovina for the Štrpci massacre in 2020.

-At the October 2022 ruling, judge Vesna Jesenkovic stated that Lukic partecipated in the killing of 18 of the victims, while the last two were killed while trying to flee - one of them by Nebojsa Ranisavljevic, who was jailed for 15 years by a Montenegrin court, and the other by an unknown soldier.
+At the October 2022 ruling, judge Vesna Jesenkovic stated that Lukic participated in the killing of 18 of the victims, while the last two were killed while trying to flee – one of them by Nebojsa Ranisavljevic, who was jailed for 15 years by a Montenegrin court, and the other by an unknown soldier.

 A trial in Serbia of five other Bosnian Serb paramilitaries for the Štrpci massacre is ongoing since 2019.
 The proceeding has been plagued by delays, with one defendant dying and another becoming too sick to stand trial.